MattyOstrowsky/check-personal-identity-number-and-credit-card/README.md

 ```bash
 $ pip install -r requirements.txt
 ```
+## How to run it
-3. to run the script, go to the main directory:
+To run the script, go to the main directory:
 ```bash
 $ cd check_personal_identity_number_and_credit_card/
 ```